We are a team of ecologists working to understand how global change is reshaping ecosystems and biodiversity across the Arctic and beyond.

 I am primarily a plant community ecologist, but I get excited about research that spans a range of fields, including evolutionary ecology, conservation biology, historical ecology, and crop diversity.
 I am particularly interested in understanding ecological change over time, especially changes driven by human influence (land use change, climate warming, etc.), and I love working with historical and/or monitoring data to address questions related to how and why communities and ecosystems are changing.
 I feel most at home in Arctic and alpine tundra ecosystems, but I have also worked in, and loved, the temperate forests of Europe and North America, wetlands in New York and oak savannas in the Pacific Northwest (plus a bit of time in my youth chasing white-faced monkeys in Costa Rica and lance-tailed manakins in Panama).
 When not occupied with science, I enjoy a chaotic life with my 2 sons, husband, 2 cats, and border collie.

 I am interested in how climate change impacts the Arctic vegetation communities, considering a broad range of taxonomy of bryophytes, lichens and vascular plants.
 The species diversity relationship in the arctic between these three groups is reversed in the tundra compared to other biomes, with lichens being the most species rich group.
-However, lichens is also often recorded to be the most sensitive group responding negatively to warming.
-I am also interested in how warming may come to change traits we associate with arctic plants, such as functional traits (size related traits), self-pollination, and polyploidy.
+However, lichens are also often recorded to be the most sensitive group responding negatively to warming.
+I am also interested in how warming may come to change traits we associate with arctic plants, such as functional traits (size-related traits), self-pollination, and polyploidy.

 Geerte de Jong